Your Feedback

 Figure 2.
 The production and consumption of fossil fuels in Qatar (left – coal, in the center – gas, right – oil)

-In terms of this indicator, Qatar has been the second largest exporter in the world after Russia, and the world's largest exporter of LNG since 2006.
-LNG is exported from Qatar mainly to Asia (72%) and Europe (23%) [16].
+In 2021, Qatar has been the third-largest exporter in the world after Russia, and USA.
+LNG is exported from Qatar mainly to Asia (72%) and Europe (21%) [16].

-Gas is also supplied to Oman and the United Arab Emirates via the Dolphin pipeline, which has a capacity of 3.2 Bcf/day [16].
+Gas is also supplied to Oman and the United Arab Emirates via the Dolphin pipeline, which has a capacity of 3.6 Bcf/day in 2021 [16].

 Qatar almost completely relies on fossil fuel resources for electricity production (Fig.3).